asalamon74/solarwind/README.md

 Usage: solarwind.sh [options] inputfile outputfile

 Options:
   -h, --help                  display this help
       --opendisk=radius       radius of the opendisk
       --closedisk=radius      radius of the closedisk
       --radialblur=angle      angle of the radial bluar
+      --middleoutputfile=file if specified the middle positioned image will also be saved
 ```

 ## Sample